Chehalis, Washington: Etymology

-The name "Chehalis" is derived from c̓x̣íl̕əš, the name of principal village of the Lower Chehalis people, located near what is now Westport, Washington.
+The name "Chehalis", pronounced shə-HAY-liss, is derived from c̓x̣íl̕əš, the name of a principal village of the Lower Chehalis people, located near what is now Westport, Washington.
 It translates to "place of sand" or "shifting sand" in English.
 It has also been spelled Atchixe-lish, Chachelis, Checalish, Chehaylis, Chickeelas, Chixeelis, Ebihalis, Tcheles, Tsehalish, and Tse-he-lis.
 Early non-native explorers of the Pacific Northwest vocalized the words as "Chehalis" and proceeded to describe the original inhabitants as such.

 The community was originally known as Saunder's Bottom and as the town of Saundersville, named after Schuyler and Eliza Saunders on whose donation land claim it was founded when they settled on the land in 1850.
 Differing timelines and recognition of the name change to Chehalis exist.
 A founding member of the community and its postmaster, Obadiah B. McFadden, renamed the town as Chehalis in 1870.
 (Note: The exact date that McFadden changed the name fluctuates depending on the source, often vaguely listed as 1870.
 He officially reestablished the local post office under the Chehalis moniker on September 23, 1870.)
 Another account claims officials for the Northern Pacific Railroad, in 1874, began to refer to the location as Chehalis but for unknown reasons.
 The naming was officially recognized by the state legislature on September 23, 1879.
 The Chehalis nomenclature is believed to denote its location to the Chehalis people and the Chehalis River.

 The meaning of the names of Saunder's Bottom and Chehalis were fitting for the growing town due to the muddy bottomland along the Chehalis River which had long vexed stagecoach travelers on the Washington arm of the Oregon Trail between Kalama and New Market (Tumwater).